Am I screwed?

 If that includes your security software, you’ll need to find a replacement right away.
 Microsoft Security Essentials — my general recommendation — will keep working for some time independent of the Windows 7 cut-off date, but Microsoft won’t support it forever.

-That’s true for any security software you run.
-As long as it keeps supporting Windows 7, you can keep running it.
+As long as they keep supporting Windows 7, you can keep running it.
 The moment it doesn’t, you need to find an alternative.

 Pragmatically, that’s true for any software you run: at some point, Windows 7 support will be dropped, and you’ll need to either find an alternative, stop using that software, or upgrade to a supported version of Windows.

 The risk of using any unsupported software, but particularly an unsupported operating system, is this: